madiele/TwitchToPodcastRSS/README.md

 example: `myserver.com/vod/channelname?include_streaming=True`

+### sorting

+if you use a feed reader you can order the feed by any key suppored by twitch, the list of keys to sort by can be found [here](https://dev.twitch.tv/docs/api/reference#get-videos) in the response field section

+by default it sorts by the published_at field

+to enable sorting just add `sort_by=[key]` or/and `desc=True` to the URL

+some examples:

+to sort by views:

+`myserver.com/vod/kasparovchess?sort_by=view_count`

+to sort by views descending:

+`myserver.com/vod/kasparovchess?sort_by=view_count&desc=true`

 ## install with docker
 before doing anything be sure to get your SECRET and CLIENT ID from twitch https://dev.twitch.tv/console